faizul14/faizul14/README.md

 # FAEZOL MP

 Hi, I'm M Faezol Padli 👨 (he/him)—a freelance at Home.
 I live in West Nusa Tenggara, Indonesia and am an Malay native. 🙌 I'm a Android Developer with Java, and Kotlin.
-Manage projects with git and understanding to publish projects on Playstore, love snorkling and tech enthusiast. 💕
+Manage projects with git and understanding to publish projects on Playstore.

 ## My Github Performance